-New ALTO entity domains are assigned after IETF Review [RFC5226] to ensure that proper documentation regarding the new ALTO entity domains and their security considerations has been provided.
-RFCs defining new entity domains SHOULD indicate how an entity in a registered domain is encoded as an EntityName, and, if applicable, the rules defining the entity hierarchy and property inheritance.
+This registry is considered as an extension of the "ALTO Address Type Registry" defined in Section 14.4 of [RFC7285].
+In particularly, defining new entity domains SHOULD indicate how an entity in a registered domain is encoded as an EntityName, and, if applicable, the rules defining the entity hierarchy and property inheritance.
 Updates and deletions of ALTO entity domains follow the same procedure.